 Take time to paws.

-Bringing therapy animals into therapeutic sessions allows you to explore and engage in the present moment.
+Bringing animals like a therapy dog, horse, or other pet into therapeutic sessions allows you to explore and engage in the present moment.
 This approach provides opportunities to participate in relationships where the animals offer an insight and provide feedback to actions, behavior, energy, breathing, and language, both verbal and non-verbal.

 It deepens your awareness of contact styles and choices and responsibilities within relationships.
 Intimate moments emerge through non-verbal exchanges; this communication between client-therapist-animal is where real change and healing can happen.